Tips for Face Painting Success

 Face painting takes an event up a notch whether it's a birthday party, a community event, family picnic, or trick or treating on Halloween.
 You don't have to be an expert or an artist to enjoy this art form.

-If you have any questions, or would like to share your face painting experiences, leave me a comment.
+If you have any questions or if you would like to share your face painting experiences, leave me a comment.
 Happy painting!